Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image.rst

 You can also assign :doc:`multiple materials </render/blender_render/materials/multiple_materials>` to the mesh based on which faces you want to be procedural and which you want to be texture-mapped.
-Just don't UV map the faces you want to be procedural.
+Just do not UV map the faces you want to be procedural.

 You can use UV Textures and VertexPaint (:kbd:`V` in the 3D View) simultaneously, if both are enabled in the Material settings.